PaloAltoNetworks/LogFileHighlighting/README.md

 ### Windows
 1. Create a new directory in `%APPDATA%\Sublime Text 3\Packages`.
 2. For this example, the new directory name is `Palo Alto Networks`.
-3. Extract the `*.sublime-syntax files into this new directory`.
+3. Extract the `*.sublime-syntax` files into this new directory.

 ## Syntax Highlighting Capabilities